tblanchard01/CV/README.md

 ## Interests

--   Speciality Coffee (I will teach you the secret to the perfect French Press)
+-   Speciality Coffee (I will teach you the secret to the perfect French Press).
--   Politics and Current Affairs
+-   Politics and Current Affairs.
- -   Aviation
+ -   Aviation.